jacobobryant/biff/example/README.md

 ## Requirements

  - Unix environment (for running `task`).
-I'm possibly open to rewriting `task` in Babashka if that makes things easier for anyone (people on Windows not using WSL?).
+I am reluctantly open to rewriting `task` in Babashka if the cross-platformness makes things easier for anyone (people on Windows not using WSL?).
+At a minimum I'll try to make sure the bash code works on Macs (I use WSL myself).
  - [clj](https://clojure.org/guides/getting_started)

 ## Setup